August 2025 — Global Leverage & Risk Report

 14 July → 14 August comparisons

-Liquidation safety checks accounted for 17.4% of all workflows, up 2.1 points from the prior month.
+Liquidation safety checks made up 17.4% of all trader workflows, up 2.1 percentage points from the prior month.
 The rise came in the same week CoinDCX reported a security breach and a white-hat returned millions, sparking broader caution in pre-trade risk steps.

 Source: First-party telemetry (share of total usage); public incident reports (July 9–15).

-India Cross-Asset Sizing Surges 2.2 18.5% as Rupee Pressures Mount
+India Cross-Asset Position Sizing Surges 18.5% as Rupee Pressures Mount

 India’s share of multi-market leverage trading rose to 18.5%, outpacing its overall footprint by 2.2 points.
 Traders blended crypto, FX, and equity sizing as the rupee flirted with record lows in early August.